nzwtbiznes-byte/nzwtbiznes-byte/README.md

 # Hi there 👋

-Hi, my name is Adam, I'm 17 and I'm a student at a high school who’s really into web development and modern technologies.
+Hi, my name is Adam, I'm 17 and I'm a student!

 ## 🚀 About Me